Promoting faculty scholarship to a global audience by creating a more sustainable and equitable academic publishing

 - Submit the work to an Open Access journal (Gold OA).
-Often, you will need to pay an article processing charge (APC) to publish the article, but sometimes the journal is independently funded by an academic society or several institutions so there is no cost to authors or subscribers.
+Often, you will need to pay an article processing charge (APC) to publish the article.
 Use the Sherpa/Romeo database or the Directory of Open Access Journals to find reputable, peer-reviewed Open-Access publishers for your discipline.

-- Submit the work to a hybrid journal.
-Many journals from the big publishers are hybrid, in that content within journal volumes can be either paywalled or open depending on whether authors have paid an APC.
+Submitting the work to a hybrid journal will make your work OA, but it results in additional expenses for academic institutions.
+Many journals from the big publishers are hybrid, in that content within journal volumes can be either paywalled or OA depending on whether authors have paid an APC.
+A journal with both author-funded OA and paywalled content means the same institution can pay twice for journal articles.
+This model is the least sustainable.